-Please note that this program will not be offered on the North Miami Campus until the 2020-2021 Academic year and will not be offered during the 2019-2020 Academic Year.
+Please note that this program will not be offered on the North Miami Campus during the 2020-2021 Academic Year.

 The Golf Management bachelor’s degree prepares students for management careers in this growing field.
 Students in the program learn the fundamentals of golf operations, golf instruction, club and pro shop management and tournament operations.
 Students are able to apply their knowledge and gain valuable experience during their required internship and in a number of hands on classes in a lab setting inclusive of a golf simulator.

 Graduates of the program with sufficient experience may obtain positions in a variety of areas that include but are not limited to golf professional, teaching professional, golf course operations, club management, member relations, pro shop and retail management, tournament officials, tournament operations and activities and event management.

 Upon completion of the program, graduates are expected to:

 - Apply the major concepts, skills and values of the global professional golf and private club management industry.